William H. Gray III: Personal life

 Gray was married to the former Andrea Dash; they had three sons.
 Gray was a member of Alpha Phi Alpha fraternity.
 Gray died on July 1, 2013, in London, while attending the Wimbledon tennis tournament.

 Awards and honors

-In 1997 he received the Four Freedom Award for the Freedom of Worship.
+In 1997, he received the Four Freedoms Award for the Freedom of Worship.

-In 2014 President Barack Obama signed U.S. House resolution 4838 directing Amtrak to rename Philadelphia's 30th Street Station to William H. Gray III 30th Street Station.
+In 2014, President Barack Obama signed U.S. House resolution 4838 directing Amtrak to rename Philadelphia's 30th Street Station to William H. Gray III 30th Street Station.